Charles Martin (poet)

 Charles Martin (born 1942, New York City) is a poet, critic and translator.
 He grew up in the Bronx.
 He graduated from Fordham University and received his Ph.D. from the University at Buffalo, The State University of New York.
-He now teaches at the City University of New York, Syracuse University, and the Stonecoast MFA Program at the University of Southern Maine.
+He now teaches at Queensborough Community College of the City University of New York, Syracuse University, and the Stonecoast MFA Program at the University of Southern Maine.
 Martin's specialty is Latin poetry.
 Martin is also a New Formalist, and was an original faculty member of the West Chester University Poetry Conference.